O'Connell Bridge: O'Connell Bridge reconstruction

-When the bridge was reopened c.1882 it was renamed for Daniel O'Connell when the statue in his honour was unveiled.
+When the bridge was reopened around 1882 it was renamed for Daniel O'Connell, when the statue in his honour was unveiled.

-In recent years, the lamps that graced the central island have been restored to their five lantern glory.
+In recent years, the lamps that graced the central island have been restored to their five-lantern glory.
 In 2004, a pair of pranksters installed a plaque on the bridge dedicated to Father Pat Noise, which remained unnoticed until May 2006, and was still there as of June 2020.

 In popular culture

 The bridge is the setting of Liam O'Flaherty's short story, The Sniper, and is also referenced in several other works, including James Joyce's novel, Ulysses.

 Arthur Fields, locally known as The Man on The Bridge, took more than 182,000 photographs of pedestrians on the bridge from the 1930s to the 1980s.